Christopher Brown AM - Chairman

 Lauren Nicholls – Policy Officer

-Western Sydney University Academy Student (and former Advisory Board member) Lauren Nicholls, who is currently completing a Bachelor of Planning, joined the team as its Policy Officer.
+Former Western Sydney University Academy Student (and Advisory Board member), Lauren Nicholls is currently completing a Bachelor of Urban and Regional Planning.

-Lauren's passion for social justice, and enthusiasm for addressing inequality, along with a vast array of leadership roles, including as an Executive Member of Social and Community Workers Western Sydney and as a representative on the NCOSS Young Women's Round Table, are just some of the many qualities that she has brought to her role with Taylor Street Advisory.
+Lauren has a passion for social justice, and enthusiasm for addressing inequality.
+She has already enjoyed an array of leadership roles, including as an Executive Member of Social and Community Workers Western Sydney and as a representative on the NCOSS Young Women’s Round Table.

 Marushka Noronha - Conference Manager